tomast1337/snake-ai/public/README.md

 This interface is crucial as it provides all the necessary information for both the game rendering and AI decision-making.

-Anothers interfaces are `Position` and `GameDrawer`, thoise just define the structure of a postion in a cartesian plane and the methods that a game drawer should implement, just to so the logic of the game is separated from the rendering logic.
+Anothers interfaces are `Position` and `GameDrawer`, thoise just define the structure of a postion in a cartesian plane and the methods that a game drawer should implement, just to so the logic of the game is separated from the rendering logic, so I can implement a game drawer for the console or a no draw game drawer for the AI.

 ```typescript
 export interface GameDrawer {